 How’s the big picture?
 Every good brand or organisation has a strong sense of purpose, a well-defined position in the market, and a clear set of propositions.

-Sound marketing strategies are built upon the answers to the big questions...
+Successful marketing strategies begin with the answers to the BIG questions...

 What does your company exist to achieve?
 Do your customers understand what you’re about?
 Who do you serve and therefore who are your audience?
 What would they say about your company?
 What makes your staff feel proud?
 What do they feel they are contributing towards?